AliGhahraei/just-start/README.rst

     pip install -e just-start/[dev]

-This will ensure you have the development and install dependencies.
+This will ensure you have both the development and install dependencies.

+Issues are tracked using Waffle_ + `GitHub Issues`_

 Running Tests
 -------------

-First, you’ll need the development_ dependencies.
+First, you’ll need the Development_ dependencies.
 Then, just issue the
 following:

 .. code:: bash